In this post

 - The face-to-face service may be with a clinician of the same specialty in the same group

 - The patient must be seen in person once every 12 months, unless it is determined that would be “inadvisable or impractical” for the beneficiary.
-Note: the Omnibus bill passed in Dec.
-2022 delays implementation of the in-person visit requirement for two years after the PHE ends.
+This is delayed, again.

 - 90791, 90792 Psychiatric diagnostic evaluation